LA Respiratory Issues

 Diagnostics

-Endoscopy of the nasal passages and throat can be performed standing or in the moving horse.
+For horses with respiratory issues (not nasal discharge), moving endoscopy may be needed.
 Standing examinations are much easier to perform; however, some abnormalities seen on standing examinations may disappear during exercise while different lesions appear.
 In general practice, the primary goal is generally to determine if advanced diagnostics are indicated and provide options to the client.

 A sinus flap can be useful for both diagnostics and therapy.
 See this youtube video